dotnet/docs/docs/csharp/language-reference/preprocessor-directives.md

 You can use the operators [`==` (equality)](operators/equality-operators.md#equality-operator-) and [`!=` (inequality)](operators/equality-operators.md#inequality-operator-) (inequality) to test for the [`bool`](builtin-types/bool.md) values `true` or `false`. `true` means the symbol is defined.
 The statement `#if DEBUG` has the same meaning as `#if (DEBUG == true)`.
 You can use the [`&&` (and)](operators/boolean-logical-operators.md#conditional-logical-and-operator-), [`||` (or)](operators/boolean-logical-operators.md#conditional-logical-or-operator-), and [`!` (not)](operators/boolean-logical-operators.md#logical-negation-operator-) operators to evaluate whether multiple symbols have been defined.
 You can also group symbols and operators with parentheses.

 `#if`, along with the `#else`, `#elif`, `#endif`, `#define`, and `#undef` directives, lets you include or exclude code based on the existence of one or more symbols.
-This can be useful when compiling code for a debug build or when compiling for a specific configuration.
+Conditional compilation can be useful when compiling code for a debug build or when compiling for a specific configuration.

 A conditional directive beginning with a `#if` directive must explicitly be terminated with a `#endif` directive. `#define` lets you define a symbol.
-By then using the symbol as the expression passed to the `#if` directive, the expression evaluates to `true`.
+By using the symbol as the expression passed to the `#if` directive, the expression evaluates to `true`.
 You can also define a symbol with the [**DefineConstants**](compiler-options/language.md#defineconstants) compiler option.
 You can undefine a symbol with `#undef`.
 The scope of a symbol created with `#define` is the file in which it was defined.
 A symbol that you define with **DefineConstants** or with `#define` doesn't conflict with a variable of the same name.
-That is, a variable name should not be passed to a preprocessor directive, and a symbol can only be evaluated by a preprocessor directive.
+That is, a variable name shouldn't be passed to a preprocessor directive, and a symbol can only be evaluated by a preprocessor directive.

 `#elif` lets you create a compound conditional directive.
 The `#elif` expression will be evaluated if neither the preceding `#if` nor any preceding, optional, `#elif` directive expressions evaluate to `true`.
 If a `#elif` expression evaluates to `true`, the compiler evaluates all the code between the `#elif` and the next conditional directive.
 For example: